How To Deal With Insurance Companies After An Accident

 Tip #2: Limit Communication With The Insurance Company

-Other than filing an accident claim, you are not obligated to speak to the other insurance company after your accident.
+Other than filing an accident claim, you are not obligated to speak to the other party’s insurance company after your accident.

 And if you’re wondering how to deal with the at fault driver’s insurance company?
 The answer is simple: don’t.